 Schedule an official campus visit.
-You and your parents are encouraged to see what Wabash is really like.
-Your campus visit may be during a scheduled group visitation program, or it can be an individually scheduled visit which allows you to attend classes, speak with a professor or coach of your choice, take a student-guided campus tour, complete an admissions interview, and stay overnight with Wabash students-all at no cost to you.
-This is the best way to understand the culture of our campus and to have your questions answered about all aspects of the College.
-We recommend that you schedule your visit for a weekday, September through April during the junior year of high school, when classes are in session so that you can participate fully in your choice of activities.
+Your campus visit may be during a scheduled group visitation program, or it can be an individually scheduled visit which allows you to attend classes, speak with a professor or coach of your choice, take a student-guided campus tour, complete an admissions interview, and stay overnight with Wabash students - all at no cost to you.
+A campus visit is the best way to understand the culture of our campus and to have your questions answered about all aspects of the College.
+We recommend that you schedule your visit for a weekday, September through April, when classes are in session so that you can participate fully in your choice of activities.
 You may also schedule a shortened version of the campus visit during the summer months.
 Please note that some of our scholarship competitions require that you make an official campus visit.
 Call 800-345-5385 or register online: www.wabash.edu/admissions/visit and all arrangements will be made.

 Priority consideration for merit-based scholarships is given to those who have submitted all completed forms by December 1.
 It is highly recommended that all applications be completed by January 15.
 Scholarship and financial aid materials are available through the Admissions Office.